-According to the researchers, the man wore a woollen tunic and had blue breeches.
-For the outdoors, he had a red woollen cape lined with marmot fur.
+According to the researchers, the man wore a woolen tunic and had blue breeches.
+For the outdoors, he had a red woolen cape lined with marmot fur.
 Both the tunic and the cape were embroidered with detailed patterns of leopards, four-footed animals, bird masks, and acanthus leaves in shades of red, blue, and yellow.

-The embroidered wool textiles in figure 7 were radiocarbon-dated in 2009, and it was estimated that it was made between 892-993 CE, which was around the time of the Jelling dynasty.
+The embroidered wool textiles in figure 7 were radiocarbon-dated in 2009, and it was estimated that it was made between 892-993 CE, which would place it to around the time of the Jelling dynasty.
 There is no description of any female clothes from this grave, it is possible that they were already decayed at the time of the excavation.

 It is the visible patterns on pieces like these, that have made this discovery one of the most important ones in Denmark.
-The complex design and the material used clearly indicates that this was a wealthy person who was part of the elite of the society.
+The complex design and the material used clearly indicates that this was a wealthy person who was part of the elite.
 Some researchers have even suggested that he could have had close ties to the famous Harald Bluetooth who most likely lived during the same period.

 A description of an outfit like this will hopefully dispel the Hollywood myth of how the clothes looked in Scandinavian during the Viking Age.
 We know for a fact, that the Vikings loved colors, and there have been found plenty of examples of this from various excavations across Scandinavia.
 A wide range of colors was used for their clothes, ships, and even their houses.
 Yes, they even painted their houses to show everyone that they had plenty of wealth, and they did not look as they have been portrayed in TV series like the Vikings.